jnwatson/py-lmdb/docs/index.rst

         # or
         easy_install lmdb

-You may also use the cffi version on CPython.
+You may also use the CFFI version on CPython.
 This is accomplished by setting the ``LMDB_FORCE_CFFI`` environment variable before installation or before module import with an existing installation: